 First of all, Googlebot is now regularly updated to use the latest Chromium engine for rendering.
 Considering that before this update, Googlebot was using a 4-year old version of the rendering engine, it’s truly a massive step forward.

-Secondly, it was announced during the Chrome Dev Summit in November 2019 that the delay between crawling and rendering a page by Googlebot is now 5 seconds on median.
+Secondly, it was announced during the Chrome Dev Summit in November 2019 that the delay between crawling and rendering a page by Googlebot is now 5 seconds on the median.
 Last year Googlers declared that it could take up to a week.

 So it seems that we need to reinterpret the definition of the crawl budget.